This content is reviewed regularly (on a bi-weekly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Foreigners married to Indians, dependents of foreign diplomats, and foreign nationals stuck in neighboring countries who wish to return to their country through India can also travel to the country.
 Anyone that falls under those categories needs to obtain a new business visa or employment visa from Indian posts abroad, and those who already have long-term valid visas for multiple entry purposes would have to re-validate them.

-India currently has bilateral travel bubble arrangements with 27 countries– Afghanistan, Bahrain, Bangladesh, Bhutan, Canada, Ethiopia, France, Germany, Iraq, Japan, Kenya, Kuwait, Maldives, Nepal, Netherlands, Nigeria, Oman, Qatar, Russia, Rwanda, Seychelles, Tanzania, Ukraine, the UAE, the UK, the USA, and Uzbekistan.
-Seychelles and Uzbekistan are the latest additions to the list, and to-and-fro flights are expected to start from 17 February.
+India currently has bilateral travel bubble arrangements with 28 countries– Afghanistan, Bahrain, Bangladesh, Bhutan, Canada, Ethiopia, France, Germany, Iraq, Japan, Kenya, Kuwait, the Maldives, Nepal, the Netherlands, Nigeria, Oman, Qatar, Russia, Rwanda, Seychelles, Sri Lanka, Tanzania, Ukraine, the UAE, the UK, Uzbekistan and the US.

 The current update of Vande Bharat Mission

-The Vande Bharat Mission started on May 6th to help foreigners in India return home and help Indian nationals head back.
-Over 68 lakhs of stranded people have been brought in or flown back to their country through international Vande Bharat flights.
-Currently, the eighth phase of the mission is underway and is going to extend till March 2021.
+The Vande Bharat Mission started on May 6th to help foreigners in India return home and help thousands of Indian nationals head back every single day.
+Over 95 lakhs of stranded people have been brought in or flown back to their country through international Vande Bharat flights.

 How safe is it to travel around India now?